- Step 1: Prepare the cable carrier

 Attach the y-axis cable carrier to the 80mm cable carrier mount using two M5 x 16mm screws and M5 flange locknuts.
 The screws should thread firmly through the cable carrier end piece.

-Reduce the amount of extra tubing and wiring between the y-axis cable carrier and the z-axis cable carrier by gently pulling the extra length through the y-axis cable carrier.
+Reduce the amount of extra tubing and wiring between the y-axis cable carrier and the z-axis cable carrier by gently pulling any extra cable or tubing length through the y-axis cable carrier.
 It can be difficult to coax the contents around the bend of the cable carrier, so take your time and ensure that you are not pulling anything too hard.

 Never pull any cables by their connectors.